Color Contrast Checker

 According to a meta-analysis published in PubMed, approximately 8% of men and 0.5% of women have red-green color deficiency worldwide, representing over 300 million people globally.
 Proper color contrast ensures your content is accessible to all users, including those with color vision deficiencies.

-Color contrast is essential for web accessibility.
-Our contrast checker helps you ensure your text is readable against its background by testing against WCAG 2.0 standards.
+Color contrast is critical for web accessibility.
+This tool helps you make sure your text is readable against its background by checking it against WCAG 2.0 standards.

 WCAG (Web Content Accessibility Guidelines) is a set of recommendations for making web content more accessible.
-Color contrast ratios help ensure text is readable for people with visual impairments, including color blindness.
+Color contrast ratios help make sure text is readable for people with visual impairments, including color blindness.

 - Level AA: Minimum contrast for most web content